History of the Scythians: Revolt of Media

 By then, the Median king Cyaxares had grown powerful and started negotiations with the Scythians.
-The next year, in 625 BCE, he invited the Scythian leaders at a feast in his palace, where he made them drunk and by assassinated them all, thus overthrowing the Assyro-Scythian yoke over the Medes and making them one of the first people to acquire independence from the Neo-Assyrian Empire.
+The next year, in 625 BCE, he invited the Scythian leaders to a feast at his palace, where he made them drunk and assassinated them all, thus overthrowing the Assyro-Scythian yoke over the Medes, and making them one of the first peoples to acquire independence from the Neo-Assyrian Empire.

-The assassination of the Scythian rulers by Cyaxares brought an end to the hegemony of the Scythian kingdom in West Asia, after which its activities became limited to the eastern borderlands of the Neo-Assyrian Empire and the importation of West Asian goods into the Scythian kingdom's core territories of the Ciscaucasian steppe ended.
+The assassination of the Scythian rulers by Cyaxares brought an end to the hegemony of the Scythian kingdom in West Asia, after which its activities became limited to the eastern borderlands of the Neo-Assyrian Empire, and the importation of West Asian goods into the Scythian kingdom's core territories of the Ciscaucasian steppe ended.

-The Medes at this time had acquired knowledge of new ideologies and military technologies both from the sedentary powers like the Neo-Assyrian Empire and Urartu, and from the steppe nomads like the Cimmerians and the Scythians: it was, weapons and military tactics, particularly in archery.)
-Thanks to the Median integration of these influences, Cyaxares was able to combine Scythian and Neo-Assyrian military practices and create an organised army composed of distinct divisions of spearmen, archers, and cavalry, thus transforming Media into the dominant power of the Iranian Plateau again like Phraortes had done before.
+The Medes by this time had acquired knowledge of military innovations both from the sedentary powers like the Neo-Assyrian Empire and Urartu, and from the steppe nomads like the Cimmerians and the Scythians: this became evident in terms of weapons and military tactics, particularly in archery.)
+Thus Cyaxares was able to combine Scythian and Neo-Assyrian military practices and create an organised army composed of distinct divisions of spearmen, archers, and cavalry, thereby transforming Media into the dominant power of the Iranian Plateau again, as Phraortes had done previously.

 Following the successful revolts of Babylonia under Nabopolassar and Media under Cyaxares, the various vassals of the Neo-Assyrian Empire in Anatolia and on the Iranian Plateau started breaking away from Neo-Assyrian rule.